MultimediaLucario/Dell-Latitude-E7440/README.md

 The opencore cofiguration is as per Mac OS Catalina but I doubt it will run perfectly.
 OC = Opencore && Clover = Clover

 # Steps to install Hackintosh
-1. You need to ensure hardware compatibilty if you donot own E7440.
+1. You need to ensure hardware compatibilty if you don't own a Dell Latitude E7440.
 2. You must have a USB which is more than 8Gib or atleast 8Gib.
 3. Download and install `TransMac` from the link from here `https://www.acutesystems.com/scrtm.htm`.
 4. Download the Niresh Hackintosh Mojave `dmg` from `https://getintopc.com/softwares/operating-systems/niresh-mojave-hackintosh-dmg-free-download-1726447/` this link.